mathboy7/CTF/HITCON/babyfs/README.md

 It was great challenge!<br>
 I took almost 30 hours to solve it :(<br>
-I learned really lot while thinking idea about bypassing vtable mitigation, thanks for angelboy XD (intended solution is very easy)
+I learned really lot while thinking idea about bypassing vtable mitigation, thanks for angelboy XD (intended solution is very easy)<br>

+Full exploit code is at babyfs.py